P. C. Joseph

-P. Chacko Joseph (P. C. Joseph) is a member of Janadhipathya Kerala Congress, one of the main factions of the Kerala Congress, a party born in Central Travancore or Central South Kerala region focusing on the interest of Kerala farmers.
+Ponnattu Chacko Joseph (P. C. Joseph) is an Indian politician and a member of Janadhipathya Kerala Congress, one of the main factions of the Kerala Congress, a party born in Central Travancore or Central South Kerala region focusing on the interest of Kerala farmers.
 He was a member of the Kerala Legislature (Niyamasabha Mandiram), representing the Muvattupuzha constituency of Kerala.

-P. C. Joseph is the Son of Shri Chacko and Smt.
-Mariama.
+P. C. Joseph is the son of Shri Chacko and Smt.
+Mariama, of the Ponnattu house.
+He is married to Pouly and has two sons.